Bushwhacker Luke

 In November, Luke and Butch helped Doink the Clown in the clown's feud with Bam Bam Bigelow.
 Luke and Butch, as well as Mo and Mabel, all appeared at Survivor Series 1993 wearing the trademark green wig and facepaint associated with Doink the Clown.
 The Bushwhackers and Men on a Mission defeated Bigelow, Bastion Booger, and the Headshrinkers in a match that played more for laughs than serious wrestling.[29]
 The team also faced another recently signed team: Steven Dunn and Timothy Well also known as Well Dunn.[30]
 By 1995, the Bushwhackers were used almost exclusively to put over teams such as The Blu Twins.[31]
 They also worked for United States Wrestling Association in Memphis, Tennessee.[citation needed]

-In March 1996, the Bushwhackers return were beaten in the first round of a tournament for the tag titles by eventual winners The Bodydonnas (Skip and Zip).[32]
+In March 1996, the Bushwhackers returned and were beaten in the first round of a tournament for the tag titles by eventual winners The Bodydonnas (Skip and Zip).[32]
 When the Bushwhackers returned in 1996, it was a slightly revamped version that ignored the fact that both members were from New Zealand as they displayed traditional Australian Stereotypes, including being accompanied to the ring by a giant kangaroo mascot.[33]
 On 14 September, the Bushwhackers made their last appearance while under contract with the WWF.[34]

 Late career (1996–2002)